nlepage/go-wasm-http-talk/slides.md

 Notes:
 - We call the `arrayBuffer()` method of the Javascript `Request`, which returns a `Promise` for an `ArrayBuffer`, we wait for this `Promise` to be resolved, then we can wrap the `ArrayBuffer`, into an `Uint8Array`.
+- Then we can just create a bytes slice of same length, and call `CopyBytesToGo()`.
-- Now we have a Go request, the only important information missing, is the headers of the request.
+- Now we have a Go request, the only important information missing on this request, is the headers.

 ---
 ## Copying headers